Charles S. Hastings

 Hastings’ optical design work and optical element production enabled much progress in astronomy at U.S. observatories.
 He authored several books including Light, A Consideration of the More Familiar Phenomena of Optics (1901) and New Methods in Geometrical Optics (1928).

-Among his honors: APS and AAAS Fellow, member of the National Academy of Sciences, American Philosophical Society; Gold Medal, Paris Exposition 1900; and the Elliott Cresson Medal from the Franklin Institute Medal.
+In 1916, he was named an Honorary Member of OSA in recognition of his preeminent service in the advancement of optics.
+Among his other honors: APS and AAAS Fellow, member of the National Academy of Sciences, American Philosophical Society; Gold Medal, Paris Exposition 1900; and the Elliott Cresson Medal from the Franklin Institute Medal.